rleaf/Listy/README.md

 # Listy
-Listy discord bot for personal use
+Movie discord bot for personal use